 Imagine for a moment that your hand is holding a small pile of sand.
 Based on your stage of COPD, you’re given an amount of sand.
 For example, you’re given a large amount of sand if you’re in stage 1, and a smaller amount for stage 4.
 Let’s say the sand represents your quality of life – the more sand you have in your hand, the higher your quality of life, and vice versa.
 With every disturbance to your hand, more and more grains fall to the ground, representing a weakening of your quality of life.
 However, imagine now that you can use your other hand to support the first and retain some of the sand.
 In this sense, your second hand represents the intervention of appropriate medications and other treatments to retain your quality of life as much as possible.

 So, can a person with COPD get better?
 Yes, but you have to be proactive.
 By taking the proper medications as prescribed by your primary physician, and to take them early—before the grains of sand begin to fall—you can dramatically extend your quality of life as you know it, despite the progressive nature of the disease.

 When it comes to treating COPD, the first step is to quit smoking if you haven’t already.
 Despite the fact that we always recommend quitting smoking first as a crucial step to better health, the second step is to address your general health through simple diet and exercise changes.

 With these behavioral changes, it’s possible to greatly affect the pronouncement of symptoms for people with COPD, emphysema and pulmonary fibrosis.
-However, when lifestyle changes fail to improve your quality of life in the way that you may expect, it may be time to consider stem cell therapy.
-Rather than addressing the symptoms of lung disease, stem cell therapy may directly affect disease progression and may improve quality of life.
+However, when lifestyle changes fail to improve your quality of life in the way that you may expect, it may be time to consider cellular therapy.
+Rather than addressing the symptoms of lung disease, cellular therapy may directly affect disease progression and may improve quality of life.